ericpriceco/ericpriceco.github.io/_posts/2014-06-13-create-jekyll-blog-part2.md

 ### Recent Posts

-On my homepage I like to include a recent posts section to intice people click through and read, and also to have no content on the homepage every time I write an article.
+On my homepage I like to include a recent posts section to entice people click through and read, and also to have no content on the homepage every time I write an article.
 Important part of SEO!

 You can easily change this to suit your site.
 Maybe you want 3 posts, instead of 2 or more words in the snippet.